All undergraduate students within the School of Public Administration must complete an internship. Eligible undergraduate students may:

 - Have successfully completed 12 credit hours of public administration coursework, including Introduction to Public Administration (PAD 3003).

-- All undergraduate students in the nonprofit management minor who are completing the National Certification from the the Nonprofit Leadership Alliance Program must complete a 300-hour internship while enrolled in PAD 4949.
+- All undergraduate students in the nonprofit management minor who are completing the Certified Nonprofit Professional credential from the Nonprofit Leadership Alliance must complete a 300-hour internship while enrolled in PAD 4941.

 How to Enroll: